Covid 19 coronavirus: Govt tracing app only good for 'one unlikely scenario' - academic

 Another problem is that iPhone users have to remember to turn on the app every time they start their phone and leave it in the foreground (a solution being jointly developed by Apple and Google will be always-on, but is still being finalised).

-Director general of health Dr Ashley Bloomfield says Bluetooth tracing capability could be added in a June update to NZ's app.
+Dr Bloomfield says Bluetooth tracing capability could be added in a June update to NZ's app.

 Antony Dixon, a director with Wellington's PaperKite, which is offering its Rippl app for check-in, said on first analysis, the NZ Covid Tracer app "seems to have a primary function to help you understand your history and support sharing information with the Government in the event you have Covid-19.
 Rippl takes this further by allowing contact tracers to ask Rippl to scan logs and alert users who have been at the same venue as a confirmed case."